 - ASPO Cullen Award for Tobacco Control Research

 - Program Leader, Cancer Prevention and Control, UNC Lineberger

 - Member, Tobacco Products Scientific Advisory Committee, Center for Tobacco Products, US Food and Drug Administration

-- Member, (2003 to present) Delta Omega, Honorary Society in Public Health (theta chapter, University of North Carolina at Chapel Hill)
+- Member, Delta Omega, Honorary Society in Public Health, theta chapter, UNC-Chapel Hill, 2003—present